 Note to readers: With Mother’s Day approaching, this excerpt from my collection of essays seems befitting.
 Much love to all the mamas out there.
 I feel your pain…

 I am a twenty-something mother of two when my oldest son starts school.
 He meanders onto the playground and into the whirling sea of child-monsters who are howling and flailing on the concrete in front of the building.
 I am air-starved, despite the cool breeze that is playing inside our shirts as if we are hand puppets.

 I feel my hand squeeze his a little tighter.
 I watch him pull free and march away like a battery-operated toy.
 I’d stocked his cartoon backpack with all of the requisite items: 2-ply Kleenex, a pack of sharpened pencils, wide-ruled paper, a box of crayons and all of the essentials on the kindergarten list.
 But these things are not enough.
-If I fold myself up like origami, I could find a spot in that backpack.

 Panic forms a clot in my throat and I consider taking him home, walking him right back to our house where he belongs because he is not ready for school.

 Still, I know the truth is that he is plenty ready — and I am not.

 I hadn’t anticipated it being so hard, had not imagined I would be one of those nervous moms.
 I am an off-brand diaper mom, a cereal-for-dinner mom.
 But somehow a sharp prong of fear has perforated my sanity and strung me up like a largemouth bass, leaving me writhing from within.

 I stand on the playground, watching him integrate, watching him enter a world I will never fully know, swirling with new faces, activities and ideas.
 The bell rings and he looks back for a moment, his eyes steady and firmly saluting their goodbye.